georgetown-university/druml/README.md

 AVAILABLE COMMANDS
 -----
 ```
+  local-dbsync             Syncs a subsite DB from a remote env to a local one
   local-listupdate         Updates a list file that contains subsites
-  local-dbsync             Syncs a subsite DB from a remote env to a local one
+  local-keysupdate         Updates known hosts file with SSH keys from remote servers
   local-samlsign           Signes SAML metadata file
   local-sitesync           Syncs a subsite (DB and files) from a remote env to a
                            local one